A passion for the web and clean code.

 Using GraphQL Scalars With Code Generator

-posted on 18 August 2021 in programming
+posted on 18 August 2021 in engineering

 Here’s one that might be obvious for GraphQL veterans, but I wasted some time Googling for an answer that didn’t seem clear.
 I’m trying to use GraphQL Code Generator with a schema that was using GraphQL Scalars and received the error: